prasoonkandel/Python-Projects/README.md

 A face detection project using **OpenCV** where you can place an image in the `images/` folder, update the filename in the code, and run `main.py`.
 It detects faces with rectangles and saves the result in the `detected/` folder.

 **Features:**
-- Face detection using Haar Cascades
+- Face detection using Open CV
 - Easy to use: just replace image and run
 - Automatically saves output with rectangles drawn